normalCoder3/normalCoder3/README.md

 -->
 # Hello, welcome to normalCoder3

-You'll probably only see me during weekday mornings and maybe weekend afternoons
+You'll probably only see me online during weekday mornings and maybe weekend afternoons

 Ok, have day :)